 Under the ERM, Avista Utilities absorbs the cost or receives the benefit from the initial amount of power supply costs in excess of or below the level in retail rates, which is referred to as the deadband.
 The annual (calendar year) deadband amount is \$4.0 million.
 We incur the cost of, or receive the benefit from, 100 percent of this initial power supply cost variance.
 We share annual power supply cost variances between \$4.0 million and \$10.0 million with customers.
 There is a 50 percent customers/50 percent Company sharing ratio when actual power supply expenses are higher (surcharge to customers) than the amount included in base retail rates within this band.
-There is a 75 percent customers/25 percent Company sharing ratio when actual power supply cost variance from the amount included in base rates exceeds \$10.0 million, there is a 90 percent customers/10 percent Company sharing ratio of the cost variance.
+There is a 75 percent customers/25 percent Company sharing ratio when actual power supply expenses are lower (rebate to customers) than the amount included in base retail rates within this band.
+To the extent that the annual power supply cost variance from the amount included in base rates exceeds \$10.0 million, there is a 90 percent customers/10 percent Company sharing ratio of the cost variance for the amount over \$10.0 million.